 Many SONSI members will be able to recall visits to the Hall Train Studios for past events.
 There is always something fascinating to look at some point in the transformation from concept to reality, though the destination is often far away.
-This year the destination of one of Hall’s exhibits was a hop, skip and a jump away for many members in Hamilton’s Royal Botanical Gardens.
+This year the destination of one of Hall’s exhibits was a hop, skip and a jump away for many members in Burlington’s Royal Botanical Gardens.
 Battle of the Titans is an exhibit focusing on two well loved titans; the Triceratops and Tyrannosaurus Rex.
 SONSI members gathered in larger than usual numbers for a tour of the exhibit by no other than Hall himself.
 The exhibit opens through a relatively small entrance, flanked on either side by life sized models of the heads of T-Tops and T-Rex.
 This opens into a clear, bright, wide space.
 Following the hint at the entrance to pick a side, turning left of the entrance around the head of the T-Tops will acquaint you with this creature; walking around the right side of the gallery will bring you up to speed with the T-Rex.
 In the centre of the exhibit, the lower level is dominated by life sized replicas of the two, clashing.
-Each display area has a specific focus, from what was eaten and why, to what came back out and why that it is important.
-There are really interesting interactive skulls demonstrating how each creature saw, wonderful images of their young and how they might have experienced their early lives and even information on just how brainy they were.
+Each display area has a specific focus, from what was eaten and why, to what came back out and why that is important.
+There are really interesting interactive skulls demonstrating how each creature saw, wonderful images of their young and how they might have experienced their early lives, and even information on just how brainy they were.
 In keeping with the location of this exhibit there are specially selected plants all around the exhibit both living and fossilized, all of which were present during the era of these dinosaurs.
 The blood, gore, and horror of past impressions seem to be swept away with this exhibit, it feels fresh and engaging with current research and discoveries, told in videos of lively, prominent paleontologists throughout the exhibit.
-The result is an impression of two animals with relatable circumstances (such as the challenges they faced due to the changing climate), instincts and motives, not the other-worldly, blood dripping from their fangs, monsters that have been the accepted image for so long.
+The result is an impression of two animals with relatable circumstances (such as the challenges they faced due to the changing climate), instincts and motives, not the other-worldly, blood-dripping-from-their-fangs monsters that have been the accepted image for so long.

 A lot more could be said about this superb exhibit but I would like to finish with this anecdote.
-Right at the end of the day, when the crowds were dispersing I was revising the exhibit to absorb a little more of the information in the relative peace.
+Right at the end of the day when the crowds were dispersing, I was revising the exhibit to absorb a little more of the information in the relative peace.
 Hall and Kathryn were busy making an adjustment to one of the displays (one focusing on the eyesight of the T-Tops).
-The casual passer by may not make anything of this sight, assuming that they were either members of the public vandalizing an exhibit, very nearsighted, or maintenance staff.
-But to those who had just attended the tour or know Hall and Kathryn this sight would be completely in character with the sheer amount of work, passion, dedication and attention to detail that has been poured into this exhibit.
-I’m sure that no one would consider who designed the display units, filmed the video clips or wrote the display text, but this and everything else was undertaken by Hall and his team, it inspires a great appreciation and certainly a wonderful example to anyone following in their (not fossilized, clawed or even scaly) footsteps.
+The casual passerby may not make anything of this sight, assuming that they were either members of the public vandalizing an exhibit, very nearsighted, or maintenance staff.
+But to those who had just attended the tour or know Hall and Kathryn, this sight would be completely in character with the sheer amount of work, passion, dedication and attention to detail that has been poured into this exhibit.
+I’m sure that no one would consider who designed the display units, filmed the video clips or wrote the display text, but this and everything else was undertaken by Hall and his team; it inspires a great appreciation and certainly a wonderful example to anyone following in their (not fossilized, clawed or even scaly) footsteps.